Benton County profile

 Monthly labor force and unemployment in Benton County, Washington

-• Benton County total labor force, employment and unemployment decreased from June 2024 to June 2025.
+• As of August 2025, Benton County total labor force, employment and unemployment decreased since August 2024.

 Unemployment rate, not seasonally adjusted